 It is a kind of glycoprotein, which functions as a substrate of thrombin.
 Fibrinogen is an extracellular protein in the plasma that acts as a “Determiner of platelet aggregation”.
-It has a molecular weight of 340kDa, and an average concentration of 150-400 mg/dl in the blood plasma.
+It has a molecular weight of 340kDa and an average 150-400 mg/dl concentration in the blood plasma.

 Thrombin acts upon the substrate (fibrinogen).
-It breaks the fibrinopeptide bonds of α and β chains towards the amino-terminal.
-The hepatocytic cells of the liver produce fribrinogen glycoprotein.
+It breaks the fibrinopeptide bonds of α and β chains towards the amino terminal.
+The hepatocytic cells of the liver produce fibrinogen glycoprotein.

 Principle of Coagulase Test

 The mechanism of the coagulase test is based on the agglutination reaction.
-An extracellular coagulase enzyme produced by the coagulase-positive microorganisms break the plasma protein (fibrinogen).
-Coagulase test differentiates organisms into two categories (coagulase-positive and coagulase-negative bacteria).
+An extracellular coagulase enzyme produced by the coagulase-positive microorganisms breaks the plasma protein (fibrinogen).
+The coagulase test differentiates organisms into two categories (coagulase-positive and coagulase-negative bacteria).

 Coagulase positive microorganisms produce bound and free coagulase enzyme.
 The bound coagulase combines with the fibrinogen protein of blood plasma and ultimately leads to the precipitation or clumping of fibrinogen.

-Free coagulase enzyme combines with the coagulase reacting factor, which results in the clotting of fibrinogen to fibrin strands.
-Coagulase enzyme is also responsible for the pathogenicity of the microorganisms.
+The free coagulase enzyme combines with the coagulase reacting factor, resulting in fibrinogen clotting to fibrin strands.
+The coagulase enzyme is also responsible for the pathogenicity of microorganisms.

 The cell membrane of some bacteria possess coagulases, which provide resistance against phagocytosis and other host defences.
 Therefore, the coagulase test also differentiates between the coagulase-positive and potentially virulent organism (Staphylococcus aureus) from the other isolates of Staphylococci.